Tabs

 We pointed the Garmin to our lunch destination and headed out of the garage.
 Oddly, the Garmin said it would take two hours to get to where we were going; that seemed... really wrong.
 But we got on the road and followed the directions.
 However, when we got to the Mississippi State Line, we knew that something was fucky.

-I'd left the Garmin on "Avoid Highways," and the current route was a lot of tiny local streets and farm roads!
-Even now, in Google Maps, the route is smarter than what Garmin did (no state-line crossing).
+I'd left the Garmin on "Avoid Highways," and for some reason I couldn't comprehend, it was sending us southeast instead of northeast!
+The map above is from Garmin BaseCamp that is the actual route we drove.
 I pulled over to the side of the road and used the Outlander's Nav system to take us to lunch (with highways!)
 Included the backtracking, it only took an hour to get us back to where we needed to go originally.

 The "normal" way to get to where we were going